How to Protect Your "Leave Out" With Hair Extensions & Wigs

 2. Put It All Away

-Leave out is excellent, it is versatile, and gives your sew-in a natural look.
-However, it requires a lot of maintenance and attention to your hair to reduce damage and ensure a pleasant polished, blended look.
-Leave out is not the only option to having a natural looking installation.
+While leave-out is versatile and gives your sew-in a natural look, it requires a lot of maintenance and attention to your natural hair to reduce damage and ensure a blended look.
+Luckily, leave out is not the only option for having a natural-looking install.
+The easiest way to protect your hair from over-manipulation, breakage, and heat damage is easy- put it all away!
+Braid it all down and get your Private Label Extensions closures, wigs, and frontals.

 Closures

 Closures are great for so many reasons!
-The first reason is that it allows you to put all your hair away.
-This is a great option when looking to protect leave-out because all your natural hair is tucked away.
+First, they allow you to put all your hair away; this is a great option to protect leave-out because all of your natural hair is braided.

 Closures can be lace or silk.
-Silk closures have an added layer of silk giving off a very realistic scalp-like look.
-However, silk closures maybe harder to lay flat due to the double layers.
+Silk closures have an added layer of silk, giving the illusion of a realistic scalp.
+However, be mindful that silk closures may be harder to lay flat due to the double layers.

 You can purchase closures from Private Label Extensions.
 We have wide range in texture, length, and affordable prices from $36 to $80.